dapp-grupob-2020-c1/backend/endpoints.md

 ####Errors:

-  -  400 BAD_REQUEST: Missing one parameter, or the field is empty.
+  -  400 BAD_REQUEST: Missing at least one parameter, or one of the fields is empty.
   -  404 NOT_FOUND: customer with id not found.

 ###DELETE /api/customer/location